carlos-sierra/edb360/readme.txt

    $ cd edb360
    $ sh run_db360.sh

-   note: this method requires Oracle Diagostics or Tuning pack license.
+   note: this method requires Oracle Tuning pack license in all databases in such host.

-2. If you need to execute only a portion of edb360 (i.e. resources and os stats) use these commands.
-Notice 0b_pre and 0c_post scripts.
+2. If you need to execute only a portion of edb360 (i.e. a column, section or range) use these commands.
+Notice hidden parameter _o_release can be set to one section (i.e. 3b), one column (i.e. 3), a range of sections (i.e. 5c-6b) or range of columns (i.e. 5-7):

+   SQL> DEF _o_release = '3b';
-   SQL> @sql/edb360_0b_pre.sql T 31
+   SQL> @edb360.sql T 31
-   SQL> @sql/edb360_1d_resources.sql
-   SQL> @sql/edb360_3e_os_stats.sql
-   SQL> @sql/edb360_0c_post.sql

-3. If you decide to include SQLHC from MOS 1366133.1, be aware that sqlhc.sql uses global temporary table plan_table as staging repository, so it has some inserts into it and a rollback.
-Just place sqlhc.sql inside the edb360/sql directory.
+   note: valid column range is 1 to 7.

 ****************************************************************************************